 So you're saying harsh language is the best way to scare a bear off?

-EB: "I'm going to fucking rip your head off" is one of my favourite ones as you take another step forward.
+Erik: "I'm going to fucking rip your head off" is one of my favorite ones as you take another step forward.

 You make fun of the bear's mom too, you just hit it at an emotional level.

-EB: Speaking of guns, Sarah, she's a vegetarian, she's an environmentalist, but she's got a 308 rifle, and a 12-gauge shotgun with slugs, so it's pretty funny actually seeing her gun collection
+Erik: Speaking of guns, Sarah, she's a vegetarian, she's an environmentalist, but she's got a .308 rifle, and a 12-gauge shotgun with slugs, so it's pretty funny actually seeing her gun collection

 I guess, Erik, compared to your Ellesmere Island trip where it was just you and your buddy, on this trip you're going to have dogs, so they'll be kind of your security system for if bears come in?